crash1115/5e-training/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/crash1115/5e-training/total) ![GitHub Releases](https://img.shields.io/github/downloads/crash1115/5e-training/latest/total) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/crash1115/5e-training?label=latest%20version)

+WARNING: Using versions of this module lower than 0.4.5 with versions of Foundry above 0.7.0 can result in PERMANENT loss of downtime activities.
+If you're upgrading to Foundry 0.7.x PLEASE make sure you're running version 0.4.5 of Downtime Tracking.

 # Crash's 5e Downtime Tracking
 Does your group do a lot of downtime activities?
 Do you have a hard time keeping track of it all?
 Then this is the mod for you!